super-flat/lagom-pb/readme.md

 - Easy implementation of api service either with message broker api or without.
 - State meta adds some `revision number` that can help easily implement optimistic lock.
 - At every event handled a snapshot of the aggregate state with the state meta are made available for the readSide.
-- All events and snaphots are by default persisted to Postgres SQL.
+- All events and snapshots are by default persisted to Postgres SQL.
-- Instrumentation

 ### Usage Overview